Oldenburger Computer-Museum: History

 The museum grew out of the private collection of Thiemo Eddiks.
 In the beginning, small temporary exhibitions were presented in the OFFIS - Institute for Computer Science and the Carl von Ossietzky University in Oldenburg as well as in other locations.
 In November 2008, the permanent exhibition was officially opened.
 In November 2009 the association, “Oldenburger Computer- Museum e.
 V.” was founded und was recognized as a non-profit organization.
 Initially started as an exhibition in a small space, the move to the current larger location took place in 2014.
 In addition to the permanent exhibition “Home computers of the 1970’s and 80’s”, a classic video arcade hall has also been created.

 Exhibition

-The permanent exhibition, “Homecomputers of the 1970’s and 1980’s" showcases 23 functional computer systems, including PDP-8, Commodore PET, Apple II, Osborne 1, Amstrad CPC 464, Apple Macintosh and Amiga 500 and is open very Tuesday from 6pm until 9pm.
+The permanent exhibition, “Homecomputers of the 1970’s and 1980’s" showcases 23 functional computer systems, including PDP-8, Commodore PET, Apple II, Osborne 1, Amstrad CPC 464, Apple Macintosh and Amiga 500 and is open every Tuesday from 6pm until 9pm.